exa-analytics/exa/docs/source/index.rst

 #################################
 `Exa Analytics Framework`_
 #################################
-*The exa framework for data management, processing, and visualization.*
+*A framework for data management, processing, and visualization.*

-This package provides a data management, processing, analytics, and visualization framework built on top of the `PyData`_ stack.
+This package provides a data management, processing, analytics, and visualization framework built atop of the `PyData`_ stack.
+Although it is the main dependency of packages tailored to specific data industries, it can also be used in a standalone fashion for data management, exploration, and visualization, and is especially useful where relationships between discrete (and/or analytical) data sets are present.

 .. toctree::